 The concentric ring of canals that are so characteristic of the historic city centre can clearly be seen.
 The body of water in the upper left is the Ij Harbour.

 In the photo above, you can clearly see the city’s famed Vondel Park in the bottom right.

 In the photo above, you can see the famous Rijksmuseum and the Museumplein (Museum Square) in the bottom right.
 Many other landmarks such as the Leidseplein (Leidse Square), the Maritime Museum, the city’s Central Station, Nemo (Science Museum) can also be seen if you know where to look!

-The photo above shows the Amstel River (the wide body of water that stretches horizontally across the photo from the right) that flows into the heart of the city and from which Amsterdam derives its name.
-The river makes a sharp bend as it enters the city centre.
+The photo above shows the Amstel River (the wide body of water that stretches horizontally across the middle of the photo from the right) that flows into the heart of the city and from which Amsterdam derives its name.
+The river makes a sharp bend (centre left in the photo) as it enters the city centre.
 Amsterdam’s City Hall (Stopera), the white curvy building, is located in the bend.
 The park in the centre of the photo is the city’s Artis Zoo.

 I’m thrilled that I finally managed to capture these views!
 Hope you enjoyed them as much as I have! 🙂

 If you’re connecting, read about things to do on a layover at Amsterdam Airport Schiphol.

 Read other Velvet Escape posts from the Plane Views series: